President

 Advisors

-Editor-in-Chief, Journal of Pathology and Editor, Journal of Pathology: Clinical Research
+Editor-in-Chief, The Journal of Pathology: Clinical Research &

 Prof Simon Herrington